navithachekuri4-dot/razorpay_buildathon/README.md

 240 transactions
 ```

-The application processes only transactions that have not already been processed.
+Previously processed transactions are not processed again.

-The `/seed` endpoint can still be used when a clean reset of the demo data is needed.
+The `/seed` endpoint can be used when a clean reset is required.

 ---

-## AI Failure Handling
+## 🔁 AI Failure Handling

-The application does not completely depend on Gemini being available.
+The system does not completely depend on Gemini being available.

 If Gemini: